Erode reports four new COVID-19 cases

-Four new COVID-19 cases were reported in Erode on Thursday, taking the overall tally to 1,36,617.
-While one person was discharged, 24 persons continue to be under treatment.
+Four new COVID-19 cases were reported in Erode on Saturday, taking the overall tally to 1,36,624.
+While four person were discharged, 24 persons continued to be under treatment.

 Trending